carstends/java-getting-started/dat250-expass1.md

  The app is connected to git and github and apart from the above mentioned problems, deployment and tutorial seems to have worked sufficiently.

- Screenshot from Heroku activity and build log is attatched:
+ Screenshot from Heroku activity and build log is attatched.

  ## Attachments